 How to Make an Envelope

 Hello, my creative friends!
-It’s Rebecca from The Bookery, and I’m back this week with another quick, easy, and oh so fun Mixed Media Technique Tutorial – How to Make an Envelope!
+It’s Rebecca E Parsons, and I’m back this week with another quick, easy, and oh so fun tutorial as we learn How to Make an Envelope!
 You might be thinking to yourself, now why would I want to make an envelope when I can just go out and buy one?
 Well, because The Graphics Fairy has such gorgeous images and plain envelopes are just so very boring…Right?

 Happy Mail, Snail Mail, and Pen Pals are super popular!
 Artists and crafters are exchanging art, papers, junk journals, and handwritten notes all over the world.
-The envelopes that hold this correspondence are works of art in themselves.
+The DIY envelopes that hold this correspondence are works of art in themselves.
 Plus, you can tailor your envelopes to a holiday, special occasion, or season.
 How cool is that?

-Step by Step Tutorial
+Step by Step Tutorial Instructions

 PDF Printable.
 I created a Printable PDF with the A2 Envelope Template plus 4 Custom Envelope Designs, just for you!
-Download the Envelope Templates TGF Printable HERE!
+Download the DIY Envelope Templates TGF Printable HERE!
 I hope you love the designs.

 The Template.
 The A2 Envelope Template works great on paper.
 TIP: If you plan to create a lot of envelopes, it is a nice idea to make a more permanent template.
 You can print and cut a sturdy template out of cardstock, a manila folder, a transparency sheet, or even a cereal box.